 When analyzing the Empire Axe, it is best to start with its shooting performance.
 The Axe fires easily and accurately.
 Shots can be rattled off in smooth sequences without any unnecessary delays.
-The gun’s operating pressure is extra low and it has special anti-chop style eyes that empower ballers to shoot fragile balls of paint.
+The gun’s operating pressure is extra low.
+On top of that, it has special anti-chop style eyes that empower ballers to shoot fragile balls of paint.

 Players will be able to run around for hours and hold the gun without their arms or hands becoming fatigued.
 This is an incredible advantage as paintball is oftentimes a competition of endurance and speed.

-The Empire Axe Style
+The Empire Axe Marker Style

-The marker’s frame has well crafted wrap around style grips to ensure that the player has a solid hold on it at all times.
-Plenty of other paintball marker manufacturers rely on flat panel style grips that are more economical but less reliable.
+The marker’s frame has well-crafted wrap around style grips to ensure that the player has a solid hold on it at all times.
+Plenty of other paintball marker manufacturers rely on flat panel style grips that are more economical yet less reliable.

-The Empire Axe is a hoseless marker.
-Hoseless means that the player doesn’t have to concern himself with a hose malfunctioning.
+The Empire Axe marker is a hoseless marker.
+This means that the player doesn’t have to concern himself with a hose malfunctioning.
 While plenty of other paintball players spend time and energy worrying about the possibility of broken or leaky hoses and their eventual repair, Axe owners will be able to shoot in confidence with the marker’s grip air transfer design.

 Disassembly and Maintenance

 In terms of maintenance, the Empire Axe is simple to clean.
 The engine is accessible with the mere press of a button on the marker’s side.
-When the release button is pressed, a ball bearing is depressed and the engine can be accessed from the back.
+When the release button is pressed, a ball bearing is depressed, and the engine can be accessed from the back.
 The engine is basically one hefty piece with several o-rings on it.

-To remove the marker bottle, there is a nifty feature built in to the Axe called the Relay ASA.
+To remove the marker bottle, there is a nifty feature built into the Axe called the Relay ASA.
 This utilizes a lever that initiates air flow to facilitate a quick and easy removal of the marker’s bottle.
 The marker’s bolt front has a small soft piece of rubber.
 The bolt can be returned to its position with the help of the marker’s conical spring.